h4ns21/blog/content/post/Rever247ez.md

 ![image](https://user-images.githubusercontent.com/88755387/156055740-72794539-6db7-4e4a-ab02-49537b0d6ced.png)

-We note that inside the variable is the flag we were looking for.
-It does not show us these characters if we launch the `strings` command because each character is separated from the next by 3 bytes.
+We notice that it is the flag because of the first 4 characters `247{`.
+These are not shown if we launch the `strings` command because there are 3 bytes between each one.

 ## __The Encrypted Password__